arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/tutorials/getting-started/getting-started-din-celsius.md

 We're reading around 377, that is just below 20 °C. From the [datasheet](assets/tmp236-datasheet.pdf) of the temperature sensor you can see that this sensor have an accuracy of +/- 2.5 °C, so you don't need to be super precise in doing the math.

-## Heating while Reading Temperature
+## Heating While Reading Temperature

 Now you can combine the two upper sketches and read the temperature while switching the heating circuits.
 To have more control, instead of blinking them, you can use the user button on the Opta WiFi to turn ON one, or both the heater, like this: